The Third Dungeon Battle

 The immobilized Black Armor collapsed.

-—Beside it, out of place in this scene, appeared a lovely girl with red hair.
+And beside it, utterly out of place in this scene, appeared a lovely girl with red hair.

 Comments0